 An alternative to the Lycée International is the well regarded Institut Notre Dame (Catholic).

 There are many stylish stores and boutiques, and the bars and restaurants offer a huge choice of cuisines -- there is even a British pub and an Irish bar close to the centre.

 The housing options are very good and varied, with pleasant apartments or houses available in the centre as well as on the outskirts.

 The beautiful and historically highly significant chateau housed a succession of monarchs stretching back to the 14th century.
 Now a museum, its interior and grounds are open to the public.
-Sunday walkers enjoy stunning views over the river (and to Paris beyond) from the two-kilometre-long elevated terrace.
+Sunday walkers enjoy stunning views over the river (and to Paris beyond) from the two-kilometer-long elevated terrace.

 Food shopping can be done in town, or at Carrefour in Montesson or Chambourcy.

 Other than the RER (25 minutes into Paris) buses run to the outlying areas.
 You can also get into St Lazare using the suburban rail line.